chickensoft-games/chickensoft_site/blog/2025-02-18-display-scaling/index.md

 Likewise, whenever you ask Godot for the screen resolution on macOS or Windows, it returns the logical screen resolution in virtual desktop coordinates scaled by what it thinks the scale factor is, complicating matters further.
 On Windows, if you're on a secondary monitor with a different scale factor than the primary monitor, you end up a liminal coordinate space where none of the values make sense.

 Despite these limitations, Godot provides several easy-to-use "knobs" for adjusting scaling in a game: `window.ContentScaleFactor`, `window.Size`, project viewport and window size overrides, along with the various aspect and scale mode settings.
-It's still a bit of a hassle to get everything correctly setup, though.
+It's still a bit of a hassle to get everything configured correctly, though.

 <FancyImage src={require("./desk.jpg").default} alt="My desk with a bunch of monitors">
 The 4K, 3K, 2K, and HD monitor I've been using to develop display scaling utilities for macOS and Windows.